 5. American Airlines Eliminates the Oneworld Explorer Award

 One of the best values with American Airlines were oneworld Explorer Awards.
 You could book round-the-world trips with up to 16 flight segments with stopovers at each city and did not have to following any routing rules.
 But there were a number of restrictions, such as a minimum number of oneworld partners.

 The mileage price you paid depended on the number of miles you flew.
-Hack My Trip has a good summary on the oneworld Explorer Award.
+Travel Codex has a good summary on the oneworld Explorer Award.